oatlog/oatlog/doc/report/main.typ

 The second consequence of an ahead-of-time architecture lies in improving prototypability and debuggability driven by reading and modifying the Rust code generated by the e-graph compiler.
-This aspect simplifies performance engineering for Oatlog, as one can easily separate the problems of determinining what efficient codegen looks like and how to modify to compiler to generate such code, in constrast to an interpreter where compiler complexity mixes with ABI concerns.
+This aspect simplifies performance engineering for Oatlog, as one can easily separate the problems of determining what efficient codegen looks like and how to modify to compiler to generate such code, in constrast to an interpreter where compiler complexity mixes with ABI concerns.
 We could summarize our opinion of the AOT-compiler architectural choice as a way of simplifying development and performance engineering at the cost of significantly limiting REPL use.